griffithlab/pVACtools/docs/pvacseq/frequently_asked_questions.rst

 By default we filter the neoepitopes on their binding score.
 If readcount and/or expression annotations are available in the VCF we also filter on the depth, VAF, and gene/trancript FPKM.
-In addition, candidates where the mutant epitope sequence is the same as the wildtype epitope sequence will also be filtered out.
+In addition, candidates where the mutant epitope sequence is the same as the wildtype epitope sequence will also be filtered out (i.e., they don't overlap the mutation). pVACseq also filters on the transcript support level, if the ``--tsl`` option was chosing during VEP annotation.
+Lastly, the top score filter will pick the best epitope for each variant.

 :large:`How can I see all of the candidate epitopes without any filters applied?`